 Free COVID-19 Testing Available at the Wimberley Community Center

-Free COVID-19 testing is available Monday through Friday, from 8 am until 5 pm and Saturday 8 am to Noon, at the Wimberley Community Center located at:
+Free COVID-19 testing is available Monday through Friday, from 8 am until 5 pm (closed Saturday and Sunday), at the Wimberley Community Center located at:

 14068 Ranch Road 12